skjolber/Fagmote/Android/Near Field Communications/README.md

 Task 6 - Mifare Desfire EV1 basics
 ==========================
 So far we have relied on the Android NFC subsystem to abstract away the actual NFC tag communication details.
+Lets look at the [Mifare Desfire EV1 card](http://www.nxp.com/products/identification_and_security/smart_card_ics/mifare_smart_card_ics/mifare_desfire/).

 ### a.
 Open project
 Open imported project 'HelloWorldNFC Desfire Base'.
+Open the MainActivity class.

 ### b.
 Identify Desfire EV1 tag type.
 Android supplies multiple technology-specific classes for low-level access, depending on the tag type and its contents.
-The __IsoDep__ class is responsible for interacting with Desfire EV1 cards.
+The [IsoDep](http://developer.android.com/reference/android/nfc/tech/IsoDep.html) class is responsible for interacting with Desfire EV1 cards.

 Add the following code to the nfcIntentDetected(..) method: